alicenasciuti/luiss-enel-load-forecasting/README.md

 seaborn
 ```

-The complete environment configuration is available in `requirements.txt`.
+The complete environment configuration is available in [requirements.txt](requirements.txt).

 ---